jackchuma/solana-router/README.md

 # Simple Router Example

 This is a minimal Solana program example for a request router.
-It's set up as an on-chain entrypoint that routes to any specified program.
+It's set up as an onchain entrypoint that routes to any specified program.

 > [!WARNING]
 > This code has not been audited.
 Use at own risk.